Almighty-Satan/varoplugin-docs/docs/setup/discordbot/verify.md

 ---
 sidebar_position: 2
 sidebar_label: Verify System
-description: The Discord verify system
+description: How to set up the verify system
 ---

 <!---